supermorphDotTech/morPy/prompt.md

 >>> MEMORY <<<
     TODO implement memory management with UltraDict

-    These settings only take in effect in Multiprocessed/-threaded apps.
+    These settings only take effect in a multiprocessing context.
+With this setting memory can be claimed at initialization to prevent later memory buffer increases.
-    With this setting memory can be claimed at initialization to prevent later memory buffer enhancements.
     In case of performance issues, memory may be increased.
     """

     # Select the way, how the available RAM is determined.
 If absolute, an integer